johnnyzn/InvisySpider/README.md

 # InvisySpider
-This project is to provide an ready-to use web spider with initial anti-crawler setup.
+This project is to provide an ready-to-use web spider with initial anti-crawler setup.